-I'm proud to announce that I've been nominated for the 2018 Altitude Awards in the Pay It Forward category (votes close April 20th)
+UPDATE - I'm a finalist in the 2018 Altitude Awards in the Pay It Forward category!

-The Pay It Forward Award is based on public votes which means I need your votes to win - VOTE NOW!
+The Pay It Forward Award is based on public votes which means I need your votes to win - VOTE NOW Votes close May 21st.

 Winning this award would be a great achievement for me.
 It will allow me to leverage this wonderful Award to further spread my message of living your best life, as well as advocating for increased mental illness support and education, especially for children.
 Scroll down to view Award criteria.